The top vulnerability scanning tools for 2023

 What is vulnerability scanning, why do you need it, and how do you choose the right tool for your organisation?
 Check out our list of the best vulnerability scanners in 2023.

 Cyber threats are outpacing society’s ability to prevent them effectively, posing a significant risk to business, society and the global economy, according to the World Economic Forum.
 While this might make protecting your data and systems seem daunting, a simple proactive step to safeguard your network and systems is to use a vulnerability scanner.
-These tools assess and monitor your organisation’s security readiness, identifying any weaknesses so you can fix issues before the hackers find them.
+These tools assess and monitor your organization's security readiness, identifying any weaknesses so you can fix issues before the hackers find them.

 What is vulnerability scanning?

 Vulnerability scanning is a systematic process used to identify and address cybersecurity weaknesses in your IT infrastructure and digital systems.
-When you know where your flaws and weaknesses are, you can address any issues to prevent breaches and unauthorised access to your systems, helping avoid data loss and business disruption.
+When you know where your flaws and weaknesses are, you can address any issues to prevent breaches and unauthorized access to your systems, helping avoid data loss and business disruption.
 For an in-depth explanation, read our Ultimate Guide here.

 How do vulnerability scanners work?